arbakker/ruysch/README.md

 ![Build and Deploy](https://github.com/arbakker/pdok-services/workflows/Build%20and%20Deploy/badge.svg)

-# Ruysch
+# ruysch

-CSW web-client specifically for exploring webservices.
+ruysch is a CSW web-client specifically for exploring webservices.
 The deployment running at arbakker.github.io/ruysch is configured to expose all services hosted by [PDOK](https://www.pdok.nl/) registered in the [nationaalgeoregister.nl](https://nationaalgeoregister.nl/).

-Key feature is the quick exploration of the webservices published by one organization in CSW instance.
+Key feature is the quick exploration of the webservices published by one organization in a CSW instance.

 The following service-types are supported: